plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 ### My website stats for June

-The total number of unique visitors:
+#### The total number of unique visitors

-Plausible Analytics: 10.2k
+* Plausible Analytics: 10.2k
-AWStats: 20.5k
+* AWStats: 20.5k

 100% higher number of visitors according to AWStats.

-The total number of page views:
+#### The total number of page views

-Plausible Analytics: 16.5k
+* Plausible Analytics: 16.5k
-AWStats: 290.5k
+* AWStats: 290.5k

 17 times higher number of page views according to AWStats.

-Top referrers:
+#### Top referrers

-Plausible Analytics: Google 6.3k
+* Plausible Analytics: Google 6.3k
-AWStats: Google USA 6.7k, Google UK 3k...
+* AWStats: Google USA 6.7k, Google UK 3k...

 Plausible Analytics alongside other web analytics such as Google Analytics display all traffic from Google under one referral.
 AWStats splits traffic from Google according to the locality.
 Between Google USA, Google UK, Google India and others, there were more than 10,000 visitors from Google combined according to AWStats.

-Top pages:
+#### Top pages

-Plausible Analytics: /blog-or-vlog/ 2.4k
+* Plausible Analytics: /blog-or-vlog/ 2.4k
-AWStats: /wp-cron.php 89.4k, /feed/ 74k, home page 64k
+* AWStats: /wp-cron.php 89.4k, /feed/ 74k, home page 64k

 Most of the page views and pages that AWStats counts are made by bots to the backend pages that are not customer facing.
 My actual top post, /blog-or-vlog/, is 6th in the list on AWStats with 3k views	.

-Top countries:
+#### Top countries

-Plausible Analytics: USA 3.2k
+* Plausible Analytics: USA 3.2k
-AWStats: USA 196.5k (doesn't show the number of unique visitors but a number of page views)
+* AWStats: USA 196.5k (doesn't show the number of unique visitors but a number of page views)

 Interestingly enough, Russia is listed second on AWStats while it doesn't even make it into the top 10 on Plausible Analytics.

-Top operating systems:
+#### Top operating systems

-Plausible Analytics: Windows 32%
+* Plausible Analytics: Windows 32%
-AWStats: "Unknown" 67.5% (doesn't show the number of unique visitors but a number of page views) Windows is second with 15.6% of all page views.
+* AWStats: "Unknown" 67.5% (doesn't show the number of unique visitors but a number of page views).
+Windows is second with 15.6% of all page views.

-Top browsers:
+#### Top browsers

-Plausible Analytics: Chrome 59%
+* Plausible Analytics: Chrome 59%
-AWStats: "Unknown" 64.7% (doesn't show the number of unique visitors but a number of page views) Chrome is second with 18.5% of all page views.
+* AWStats: "Unknown" 64.7% (doesn't show the number of unique visitors but a number of page views).
+Chrome is second with 18.5% of all page views.

 ### Conclusion about the differences in stats between Plausible Analytics and AWStats

 There is a great data disparity between the two.
 The biggest issue with the difference in stats is the fact that AWStats inflates the main numbers such as the total unique visitors by more than 100% and the total page views by more than 17 times.

 Looking at the other metrics, it is very clear that the majority of data included in AWStats is made by robots.
 Even though AWStats tries to isolate and exclude robots, it seems to miss out on a lot of them.
 And these seem to be issues with server log analysis as a whole rather than issues with AWStats software itself.

 There could be a way to make it more accurate.
-If I exclude backend pages such as wp-cron.php, /feed/ and wp-login.php that the bots are trying to access, I may get somewhere closer to the actual numbers.
+If I exclude back-end pages such as wp-cron.php, /feed/ and wp-login.php that the bots are trying to access, I may get something closer to the actual numbers.

 Similar is the case with top operating systems and top browsers.
 If I exclude the "unknown" category in AWStats, the remaining table becomes a bit more usable.